Licensing Guides

 Journey Worker Plumber:

-Master Plumber:
+Master plumber:

 To obtain Master level licensure, you must be licensed as a journey worker plumber for at least two years and pass the Master Plumber exam.